cs4s/ddo/resources.md

 # Resources

-If you are interested in finding out more about Coding, Computational Thinking and the Digital Technologies Curriculum, we have provided some resources for you to explore.
+If you are interested in finding out more about Coding, Computational Thinking, Computer Science and the Digital Technologies Curriculum, we have provided some resources for you to explore.

 ## Websites